bagley/wptool/README.md

 ###wpfix

-This tool runs various built-in Wordpress functions and fixes.
-It has no options.
+This tool runs various built-in Wordpress functions and fixes, and a few others.

-Generate a fix report
+Clear WordPress's cache and runs any needed database updates.
+This is safe, as it's what you normally do when you upgrade WP

     wpfix

+Fix the permissions of WP files to writeable.

+	--perms

 ---------